This is information content about “Dubai Safari Park“, We don’t sell any tickets or provide Dubai safari park activity.

 4. Asian Village

-It’s possible to leave the wheels at the Asian Village and enjoy a stroll through the dense trees lining that the enclosures.
-Gibbons, Moon Bears and Komodo Dragons indigenous to lush Asian woods can be spotted here, together with an assortment of birds and reptile species.
+It’s possible to leave the wheels at the Asian Village and enjoy a stroll through the dense trees lining the enclosures.
+Gibbons, Moon Bears, and Komodo Dragons indigenous to lush Asian woods can be spotted here, together with an assortment of birds and reptile species.

 5. Wadi Village

 Even the Wadi Village is a very big recreational area where you can relax and enjoy with your family and friends after the adventure of the safari.
 The Dubai Municipality has successfully implemented its green initiatives within this valley which was engineered, with a network of water streams and fishing ponds completely powered by solar power.